FindChimneySweepers logoFindChimneySweepers

 What Causes Excessive Creosote

 Creosote accumulates in every wood-burning flue.
-Excessive accumulation — enough to produce Stage 2 or Stage 3 within a single burning season — has five specific causes.
+Excessive accumulation — enough to produce 2nd stage or 3rd stage within a single burning season — has five specific causes.
 Reducing creosote means addressing these.

 Cause 1: Burning unseasoned or green wood